-- 1. The Committee shall consist of a minimum of three directors, a majority of whom shall be "resident Canadian" as defined under the Bank Act (Canada). - Committee members shall be independent within the meaning of applicable laws, rules and regulations and any other consideration as determined by the Board, including the Company's Director Independence Policy.
-A majority of Committee members will not be "affiliated" with the Bank in accordance with the Bank Act. - 3.
-Committee members should be financially literate or be willing and able to acquire the necessary knowledge quickly.
-Financially literate means the ability to read and understand financial statements that present a breadth and level of complexity of the issues that can reasonably be expected to be raised by the Company's financial statements. - 4.
-Committee members are appointed annually by the Board immediately following the annual meeting of shareholders and shall hold office until their successors are appointed or until they cease to be a director of the Company.
+- 1. The Committee shall consist of a minimum of three directors. - 2.
+Each Committee member shall be independent within the meaning of applicable laws, rules and regulations and as determined pursuant to the Director Independence Policy.
+No member of the Committee may be an officer or employee of the Bank or any of its affiliates.
+Members of the Committee will not be "affiliated" with the Bank as such term is defined in the Bank Act. - 3.
+Committee members shall be financially literate or be willing and able to acquire the necessary knowledge within a reasonable period of time.
+Financially literate means the ability to read and understand financial statements that present a breadth and level of complexity of the issues that can reasonably be expected to be raised by Equitable's financial statements. - 4.
+Committee members are appointed or reappointed annually by the Board immediately following the annual meeting of shareholders and shall hold office until their successors are appointed or until they cease to be directors of Equitable.